bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 ^^^^^^^^^^^^^^^^^^

 This is a template file that the pipeline will fill in and provide to the test on standard input.
-Since we have to items that we would like (model name and lattice constant) then there are two lines in our stdin file.
+Since we have two items that we would like (model name and lattice constant) then there are two lines in our stdin file.
 In the Jinja environment, we have chosen ``@[...]@`` to denote a code block, ``@<...>@`` to denote a variable, and ``@#...#@`` a comment.
 In between these braces, Jinja